-The Taxable Payments Annual Report (TPAR) system is an Australian Taxation Office (ATO) system which requires payments made to contractors to be reported to the ATO annually.
+The Taxable Payments Annual Report (TPAR) system is an Australian Taxation Office (ATO) system that requires payments made to contractors to be reported to the ATO annually.

 Initially, the TPAR system only covered the building and construction industry however, the reporting requirement has expanded to the following industries: